-This Keto Cornbread is sure to knock your socks off, it’s a wonderful low carb alternative to the southern classic.
+This EASY Keto Cornbread is sure to knock your socks off, it’s a wonderful low carb alternative to the southern classic.
+You’re going to love this cornbread with optional fillings!

-Growing up cornbread was a staple around our house, so much so that we had a cast iron skillet devoted to cornbread.
+Growing up cornbread was a staple around our house, so much so that we had a cast-iron skillet devoted to cornbread (now ours is for Keto Cornbread!).
 Nothing else was allowed to be cooked in that skillet, and the bottom of it was slicker than owl snot (I love southern colloquialisms).
 We ate cornbread on the side of so many dishes, but it was most commonly served with soup beans and collard greens, which is about as stereotypical a southern meal as they come.

 I believe in cussing when you’re mad and scratching when you’re itching